webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/The-Blind-Witch.md

 ---
 aliases:
   - The Blind Witch
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/5
   - Creature/Armor/0
   - Creature/Health/null
+title: The Blind Witch
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## The Blind Witch
 The Blind Witch is skinny and always hungry.
 She lives deep in the forest in a house made of confectionery, which allows her to catch, fatten, and eventually eat any children unlucky enough to get caught in her trap.